iraiyan/avalanche-wallet-cli/docs/qa-guide.md

 With your ledger in the Avax app, run `cli/cli.js get-new-receive-address`.
 You'll be prompted to accept the command on your ledger.
-The ledger text should be "Provide Extended Public Key", "Derivation Path 44'/9000'/0'", and then an address beginning with "X-" (note this address will not be the same as the web wallet or the address shown by the CLI itself).
+The ledger text should be "Provide Extended Public Key",and "Derivation Path 44'/9000'/0'".
 Upon accepting this, the CLI should return the same address as the web wallet.

 Now use the faucet (https://faucet.avax.network/) to send some tokens to the